 A team of Year 13 students has been trained in listening skills and they provide a support and listening service which is available to all students.
 The service is widely advertised in the school and these Peer Mentors wear distinctive badges so that they can be easily identified.
-Pairs of Peer Mentors are attached to each Year 7 Form and some Year 8 Forms, and are trained to work with all year groups.
+Pairs of Peer Mentors are attached to each Year 7 Form, and are trained to work with all year groups.
 They will also be on hand to help guide the younger students during their first year in school.